inQWIRE/SQIR/README.md

 Instructions for running VOQC on the benchmarks presented in our paper can be found in [the README in the benchmarks directory](VOQC/benchmarks/README.md).

 ## Acknowledgements

+This project is the result of the efforts of many people.
+The primary contacts for this project are Kesha Hietala (<kesha@cs.umd.edu>) and Robert Rand (<rand@uchicago.edu>).
+Other contributors include:
+* Akshaj Gaur
+* Aaron Green
+* Shih-Han Hung
+* Liyi Li
+* Yuxiang Peng
+* Kartik Singhal
+* Runzhou Tao

 This project is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, Quantum Testbed Pathfinder Program under Award Number DE-SC0019040.